rpm-software-management/dnf-plugins-extras/doc/repomanage.rst

 Set what packages is displayed.

 The following are mutually exclusive, i.e. only one can be specified.
+If no options specified - ``--new`` activated.

 ``--old``
     Show older packages.